guide

 • The home must be well-insulated

-This incentive will be replaced in April 2022 by the Boiler Upgrade Scheme.
-The new scheme will offer £5000 up front, to help with the cost of installing an air source heat pump.
+Interested?
+You could be eligible for the government’s Boiler Upgrade Scheme (BUS).
+This scheme offers a one-off grant of up to £7,500 to help with the cost of installing an air source heat pump.

 Ground source heat pumps (GSHPs)